nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Glossary

-* **Duplicated student:** Two students are duplicates if they have the exactly same **NAME** (case sensitively) and same **PHONE NUMBER** at the one time.
+* **Duplicated student:** Two students are duplicates if they have the exact same **NAME** (case-sensitive) and the same **PHONE NUMBER** at the same time.
-  * You can add 2 _different student names_ with _same phone number_ (siblings can use one parent's phone number to register).
+  * You can add 2 students with _different names_ but the _same phone number_ (e.g., siblings using a parent's phone number to register).
-  * You can add 2 students with _exactly same name_ with _different phone numbers_ (You may have 2 students of the same name).
+  * You can add 2 students with the _exact same name_ but _different phone numbers_ (e.g., you may have 2 students with the same name).
-  * You cannot add a duplicated student or edit an existing student to make it become a duplicate in UGTeach.
+  * You cannot add a duplicated student or edit an existing student to make it a duplicate in UGTeach.

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ